Toyota Car Insurance

 Is Toyota Insurance Expensive?

-Toyota's insurance costs are generally on par with other automakers, influenced by average vehicle values and repair expenses.
-However, in terms of safety, Toyota drivers ranked lower in the recent LendingTree study, which may affect insurance rates as providers consider driver safety records.
+Toyota's insurance costs are similar to other automakers.
+It is influenced by average vehicle values and repair expenses.
+Toyota drivers ranked lower in the recent LendingTree study, which may affect insurance rates.

 How Expensive Is Toyota Insurance Compared to Similar Vehicles?

-We've compared Toyota below to similar vehicles in terms of MSRP, using a 2024 Toyota Tundra for reference.
-We found that overall, Toyota is on the higher side for insurance both full coverage and state minimum.
-In the table below, you can see the full comparison:
+We compared the Toyota below to similar vehicles in terms of MSRP, using a 2024 Toyota Tundra for reference.
+We found that overall, Toyota's insurance is more expensive for full coverage and state minimum.

 Make and Model